 Around the same time of the Hustler dancers’ rise, a writing trio ascends in Hollywood calling themselves the “Fempire,” three best friends who take the industry by storm.
 Of the “Fempire,” Diablo Cody collects an Oscar for Juno (2007), Dana Fox brings in a modest $220 million with What Happened In Vegas (2008), and Lorene Scafaria’s Nick And Norah’s Infinite Playlist (2007) steals adolescent hearts and earns back triple its budget.

-12 years later, Scafaria helms Hustlers from a script she adapted from a New York Magazine article titled “The Hustlers at Scores.”
+12 years later, Scafaria helms Hustlers from a script she adapted from a New York Magazine article titled “The Hustlers at Scores,” and debuted the film at the Toronto Film Festival.
 To play their real-life counterparts, Scafaria assembles a power-house cast—Jennifer Lopez, Constance Wu, Keke Palmer, Lili Reinhart, Cardi B, and Lizzo, to name a few—in a series of power-house roles.
 Lopez emerges for the first time in the film, ripped from pre-production training, donning a diamond bodysuit that so threatens to disrobe it’s said to have been sewn on just before the scene, and clacking the cash-strewn stage with her nine-inch heels.
 Scafaria stages iconic images of J-Lo sublimity aplenty, trumping everything else in her peripheries—even the untamed celebrity of Cardi B and Lizzo.
 This power surfeit in Hustlers dizzies and delights.
 Interview spoke with Scafaria to learn how she managed it all.

 AARON HUNT: Do you enjoy this part of the process—talking about it?